Neural Graph Matching Network: Learning Lawler's Quadratic Assignment Problem with Extension to Hypergraph and Multiple-graph Matching: Experiments

-In the synthetic experiment, sets of random points in 2D plane are matched by comparison with other state-of-the-art learning-free graph matching solvers.
+In the synthetic experiment, sets of random points in the 2D plane are matched by comparison with other competitive learning-free graph matching solvers.
 For each trial, we generate 10 sets of ground truth points whose coordinates are in the plane $U(0,1) \times U(0,1)$.
-Synthetic points are distorted by random scaling from $U(s_l, s_h)$ and additive random noise $N(0, \sigma_n^2)$.
+Synthetic points are distorted by random scaling from $U(1-\delta_s, 1+\delta_s)$ and additive random noise $N(0, \sigma_n^2)$.
 From each ground truth set, 200 graphs are sampled for training and 100 for testing, resulting in totally 2,000 training samples and 1,000 testing samples in one trial.
 We assume graph structure is unknown to the GM solver, therefore we construct the reference graph by Delaunay triangulation, and the target graph (may contain outliers) is fully connected.
 Outliers are also randomly sampled from $U(0,1) \times U(0,1)$.
-By default there are 10 inliers and no outliers.
-We construct a same affinity matrix to formulate Lawler's QAP for all methods.
+By default there are 10 inliers without outlier, with $\delta_s=0.1, \sigma_n=0$.
+We construct the same affinity matrix to formulate Lawler\textquotesingle s QAP for all methods.